 Centro de los Derechos del Migrante, Inc. (CDM) seeks applicants to be sponsored for post-law school, externally-funded, legal fellowships to be based out of our Mexico City or Baltimore offices.
 Legal fellows join a dynamic binational team of advocates that promote the labor rights of low-wage migrant workers using traditional legal and policy tools alongside community education and empowerment.
 We are especially interested in supporting fellowship applications that use a mix of legal and community-based tools to advance migrant justice.
 One recent fellow, for example, was funded to use litigation, administrative advocacy and know-your-rights training in migrant-worker communities to combat illegal recruitment fees.
 CDM has hosted fellows funded by Skadden, Justice Catalyst, Fulbright, and academic institutions; we are also open to considering sponsorship of Equal Justice Works applications.

-In addition to work on a fellowship-sponsored project, fellows’ responsibilities may include:
+In addition to their work on a fellowship project, fellows’ responsibilities may include:

-- Participate in outreach and conduct “know-your-rights” trainings for migrants in their home communities before they leave for the U.S.;
+- Participating in outreach and conducting “know-your-rights” workshops for migrant workers in their home communities;

-- Collaborate with partner organizations in Mexico and the U.S.
+- Collaborating with partner organizations in Mexico and the U.S.; and

-CDM is an equal opportunity employer and welcomes applications from people with diverse backgrounds and does not discriminate on the basis of race, sex, religion, age, disability, sexual orientation, or gender identity.
+CDM is an equal opportunity employer and welcomes applications from people with diverse backgrounds.
+CDM does not discriminate on the basis of race, color, national origin or ancestry, sex, religion, age, disability, sexual orientation, gender identity, or marital/family status.